strohs/aws-cda-notes/study-notes.md

     * you encrypt data on your client then upload it to S3

 ### Storage Gateway
-A service that connects an on premises software appliance with AWS cloud-based storage.
+* A service that connects an on premises software appliance with AWS cloud-based storage.
 This service allows you to securely store data to the AWS cloud for scalable and cost effective storage.
 There are 4 types of Storage Gateway offered.
+    * File Gateway
+    * Volume Gateway Stored Volumes
+    * Volume Gateway Cached Volumes
+    * Gateway Virtual Tape Library

 #### For Exam
 * **File Gateway**